Your browser is blocking the Transact payments script

 Werner also cited the paradox that the community successfully conserved water to the point that they used as much as in the 1970s.
 The cost of transportation, treatment, and distribution of the water has increased, however.
 That and refurbishing wells during the drought contributed to the need for more filtration equipment in the next five years, she wrote in her email to constituents.

-According to Robert McDonald, director of the Carpinteria Valley Water District, which also get its water from Lake Cachuma, numerous smaller vegetation fires along the 154 in the past two years were major sources of the pollution.
+According to Robert McDonald, director of the Carpinteria Valley Water District, which also get its water from Lake Cachuma, numerous smaller vegetation fires along State Route 154 in the past two years were major sources of the pollution.
 “The increase rates we see are a combination of the need for treatment, and a response to the ongoing drought,” McDonald said.

-The Goleta Water District is a not-for-profit business and therefore does not receive any federal funding from tax dollars.
+The Goleta Water District is a not-for-profit agency and therefore does not receive any federal funding from tax dollars.
 This means that all improvements, repairs, and maintenance must be paid for using the revenue from water rates, as were discussed by its Board of Directors in meetings on April 30 and May 4.

 Many residents have voiced fervent opposition to the proposed increase, citing the loss of income from the ongoing pandemic as a major factor.